Avinger, Inc. (NASDAQ:AVGR) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 Avinger, Inc. (NASDAQ:AVGR) Files An 8-K Entry into a Material Definitive Agreement

-On January 22, 2021, Avinger, Inc. (the “Company”) entered into Amendment No. 5 to Term Loan Agreement (the “Amendment”) with CRG Partners III L.P. and certain of its affiliated funds, as lenders (the “Lenders”), which amended the Term Loan Agreement, dated as of September 22, 2015, by and among the Company, certain of its subsidiaries from time to time party thereto as guarantors and Lenders (as amended, the “Term Loan Agreement”).
-The Amendment amended the Term Loan Agreement to, among other things:
+On January 28, 2021, Avinger, Inc. (the “Company” or “Avinger”) entered into an Underwriting Agreement (the “Underwriting Agreement”) with Aegis Capital Corp., as representative of the underwriters identified therein (the “Underwriters”), to which the Company agreed to issue and sell 10,000,000 shares of common stock, $0.001 par value per share, at a public offering price of $1.44 per share (the “Offering”).
+Avinger expects to receive approximately $13 million in net proceeds from the Offering, after deducting underwriting discounts and commissions and estimated offering expenses.
+The shares are being offered and sold to the Company’s effective registration statement on Form S-3 (Registration No. 333-230124), which was declared effective by the Securities Exchange Commission (the “SEC”) on March 29, 2019, and the base prospectus included therein, as amended and supplemented by the preliminary prospectus supplement filed with the SEC on January 28, 2021, and the final prospectus supplement expected to be filed with the SEC on February 1, 2021.
+The Offering is expected to close on or about February 2, 2021, subject to satisfaction of customary closing conditions.
+The Company intends to use net proceeds from this offering for working capital and general corporate purposes, which may include research and development of the Company’s Lumivascular platform products, preclinical and clinical trials and studies, regulatory submissions, expansion of the Company’s sales and marketing organizations and efforts, intellectual property protection and enforcement and capital expenditures.
+The Company has not yet determined the amount of net proceeds to be used specifically for any particular purpose or the timing of these expenditures.
+The Company may use a portion of the net proceeds to acquire complementary products, technologies or businesses or to repay principal on the Company’s debt; however, the Company currently has no agreements or commitments to complete any such transactions or to make any such principal repayments and is not involved in negotiations to do so.
+Accordingly, the Company’s management will have significant discretion and flexibility in applying the net proceeds from the sale of these securities.

+The Underwriting Agreement contains customary representations, warranties and covenants of the Company, customary conditions to closing, indemnification obligations of the Company and the Underwriters, including for liabilities under the Securities Act of 1933, as amended, and termination and other provisions customary for transactions of this nature.
+All of the Company’s executive officers and directors have also agreed not to sell or transfer any securities of the Company held by them for a period of 60 days, from January 28, 2021 subject to limited exceptions.

-The foregoing description of the Amendment is qualified in its entirety by reference to the full text of the Amendment, a copy of which is attached hereto as Exhibit 10.1, and which is incorporated herein in its entirety by reference.
+The above description of the Underwriting Agreement is qualified in its entirety by the Underwriting Agreement, which is attached to this report as Exhibit 1.1 and which is incorporated by reference into the Registration Statement.

-Item 2.03.
-Creation of a Direct Financial Obligation or an Obligation under an Off-Balance Sheet Arrangement of a Registrant

-The information included in Item 1.01 of this Current Report on Form 8-K is also incorporated by reference into this Item 2.03 of this Current Report on Form 8-K.

-On January 26, 2021, the Company issued a press release announcing the Amendment.
-A copy of the press release is attached as Exhibit 99.1 to this Current Report and is incorporated herein by reference.
+In connection with the Offering, Avinger is filing a legal opinion and consent as Exhibit 5.1 and Exhibit 23.1 to this report, which are incorporated by reference into the Registration Statement.
+In addition, on January 28, 2021, Avinger issued a press release announcing that it had priced the Offering, which press release is filed as Exhibit 99.1 to this report and is incorporated herein by reference.

-In accordance with General Instruction B.2 of Form 8-K, the information in this Item 7.01 of this Current Report and Exhibit 99.1 hereto are being furnished and shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liabilities of that Section, nor shall such information or that Exhibit be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended.

 Avinger Inc Exhibit